-But rather than just measuring what an influencer can help deliver, brands could gain a lot by exploring what qualities helped an influencer build their audience in the first place.
+But what makes a great influencer?
+Rather than just measuring what an influencer can help deliver, brands could gain a lot by exploring the influencer traits that helped them build their audience in the first place.
 Applying aspects of influence to their own business and brand could prove even more valuable.

-In Merriam-Webster, the first definition listed for influence refers to a celestial substance that emanated from the stars and drifted down to Earth, supposedly affecting the actions of humans and animals alike.
-Today, the word is generally used as a verb to indicate the ability to produce an affect without applying force or command.
+In Merriam-Webster, the first definition listed for influence refers to a celestial substance that emanated from the stars and drifted down to Earth.
+This substance supposedly affected the actions of humans and animals alike.
+Today, we generally use influence as a verb to indicate the ability to produce an effect without applying force or command.

 While these definitions are separated by more than 200 years, both refer to influence—whether originating from the celestial dome or a domain expert—as a factor in driving action or changing behavior.
 This is exactly what influencer marketing is intended to do.

 How have influencers attained their status?
 It’s not heavenly properties radiating from the stars.
 It’s the result of a specific set of qualities that an influencer expresses and earns.
-They can apply to influencers in both the B2B and B2C spaces.
+These influencer traits can apply to influencers in both the B2B and B2C spaces.

 Even though some celebrity influencers may seem otherworldly based on their carefully curated profiles, anyone can be an influencer.

 It’s important to note that influence doesn’t equal popularity.
-The ability to drive action or thought is the defining factor.
-This is usually achieved by applying the below qualities to a defined topic domain, whether it’s fly fishing, IT security, fashion, or the rigors of being famous.
-Audiences will choose to follow influencers that represent their interests, even if those interests include simply gawking at an extravagant lifestyle.
+The ability to drive action or thought is what makes a great influencer.
+Influencers usually achieve this reach by applying the influencer traits outlined below to a defined topic domain, whether it’s fly fishing, IT security, fashion, or the rigors of being famous.
+Audiences choose to follow influencers that represent their interests.

-For B2B influencer marketing, a clearly defined topic niche is even more important, as business audiences are both goal oriented and short on time.
-And because business audiences are looking for more than personal interest or entertainment, the below characteristics are even more important for building influence.
+For B2B influencer marketing, a clearly defined topic niche is even more important.
+Business audiences are both goal oriented and short on time.
+And because business audiences are looking for more than personal interest or entertainment, these influencer traits are even more important for building influence.